matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - Make projects shareable

 ## 5. Features To Eventually Add
-- Create an entity detail page that display entity info + associated projects/status
-- Ability to update/display a project timeline and current status (bill timeline)
+- Ability to update/display a project timeline and current status (project/bill timeline)
-- Display of user's representatives and where they stand on specific issues (entity X opposes project Y)
 - Setup "Contact your Rep about this Project" workflow
 - Make entity metadata more flexible.
 Allowing adding arbitrary contact fields or other data.
 - Create add entity page?
 - Create add jurisdiction pages?

-## 6. Next Steps After Validation

-Potential next steps (with rough prioritization)

-1. Complete Illinois specific location module
-2. Authentication and authorization system
-3. Additional UI polish
-4. Template response generation
-5. Deployment infrastructure
-6. Containerize things